Estimated reading time: 3 minutes

 We’ve been through extreme weather more times than we count, so we’ve had considerable practice with this one!
 Here’s how we prepare:

-1. Pick everything that’s ripe enough.
+1. Pick any fruit that’s ripe enough.
 This may involve picking some fruit that is probably a little greener than you’d normally pick.
-If it will ripen off the tree, it’s better picked and ripened safely in the fridge rather than being damaged on the tree.
+If it will ripen off the tree, it’s better picked and ripened safely in the fridge rather than being damaged on the tree in a storm.

 Pro-tips

 Another trick you can consider is watering the trees before the rain if you have enough warning.
 This seems counter-intuitive, but in fact, it can help prevent splitting.
-Find out more about irrigation for fruit trees, rainfall, and drainage, in the Water for Fruit short course.
+This is because of the little-known fact that variations in water availability is one of the main causes of fruit splitting.

-Investing in hail covers is a more capital-intense solution, but it can definitely pay off for commercial growers who live in hail-prone areas.
+Investing in hail covers is a more capital-intensive solution, but it can definitely pay off for commercial growers who live in hail-prone areas.

 We’ve even heard of large commercial orchards hiring helicopters to help dry cherry trees after storms, but that’s probably a bit out of most people’s league!